-- Anal fissures - fissures are a small tear in the skin in and around the anus.
+- Anal fissure – Fissure is a small tear in the skin in and around the anus.
 Symptoms can include soreness, dry skin, itching and bleeding.

 - Exercise more and avoid long periods of sitting.
 Exercise helps keep the colon more regular.
 But this does not apply to exercise that increases abdominal pressure such as weightlifting which can contribute to the formation of haemorrhoids, especially if you have a history of haemorrhoids or piles problems.
 However regular exercise like walking, jogging, yoga or swimming can help with haemorrhoids.
 Exercise and staying active reduces your time spent sitting and putting pressure on the veins in your lower rectum.

-There are a number of medical conditions which can cause an itchy bum, for example: worms, thrush or STD’s.
+- There are a number of medical conditions that can cause an itchy bum, for example, worms, thrush or STD’s.
 Thankfully these are relatively rare, but if your discomfort persists, it may be advisable to consult your doctor.

 We hope our anal itching advice has been valuable information regarding the symptoms associated with anal itching.

 Remember Anacare Natural Cream will help with all the above symptoms or we will give you your money back.